jeanmajid/MCPE-Commands-plus-plus/README.md

 # MCBE Commands++

+## Important

+The project is currently paused and very early beta. it will be worked on when I get more time.
+I am currently very busy.

 MCBE Commands++ is a Minecraft Bedrock addon that extends the capabilities of vanilla commands.
 It allows you to use features from the Script API, opening up a whole new world of possibilities for your Minecraft experience.
 Join the [Discord](https://discord.gg/6PFMrzS3sG) for support and creations